SuperIlu/DosView/README.md

 * image conversion always needs a working display mode (Allegros fault)

 # Changelog
+### 1.4 / November 24th, 2023
+* new screen resolutions and change in command line
+* (hopefully) fixed bug in image zooming when image was not 4:3 and a multiple of the resolution

 ### 1.3.1 / November 12th, 2023
 * fixed color palette error